**Dear community members,

-For Brain Awareness Week 2019, our public lectures explore a wide range of topics, such as the brain science behind epilepsy.
-Middle- and high-school students can discover the brain science behind speech and music at our STEM Starters workshop.
-And kids get their feet moving and their brain cells firing at family-friendly events in Morningside Heights, Manhattanville and Washington Heights.
+For the extended week of March 14 - 25, we will explore a wide range of topics.
+Middle- and high-school students can learn about the brain at our STEM Starters workshop.
+Public talks for adults will showcase the connections between art and the brain.
+And kids get their feet moving and their brain cells firing at family-friendly events in Morningside Heights, Manhattanville and Harlem.

 Columbia’s Zuckerman Institute is a proud partner of braiNY, a coalition of universities, museums, and cultural groups around New York City that join efforts to showcase the wonders and mysteries of the brain to people of all ages.
 The events of braiNY build on Brain Awareness Week, an annual campaign of the Dana Foundation, which includes events in over 25 countries.
 Join the conversation on why it is important to be braiNY on Facebook and Twitter (@ComeBeBraiNY).
 Check out all braiNY events at www.comebebrainy.com.